Inner moon: Inner satellites of Saturn

 S/2009 S 1 and Aegaeon are not large enough to clear their own channels in the rings.
 The same is true of the small moons Methone, Anthe, and Pallene, which orbit between the larger Saturnian moons Mimas and Enceladus.

 A number of localised objects such as S/2004 S 3, S/2004 S 4, and S/2004 S 6, sometimes surrounded by a dusty halo, have been seen in the vicinity of the F ring, but at present it is not clear whether they are all transient clumps or whether some may include small solid objects (moons).

 Inner satellites of Uranus

-Uranus has by far the most extensive system of inner satellites, containing thirteen known moons:
+Uranus has by far the most extensive system of inner satellites, containing fourteen known moons: